betagouv/locadocs/README.md

 You need to add the database of french cities.
 The dataset comes from here : https://www.data.gouv.fr/fr/datasets/base-officielle-des-codes-postaux/.

-To inject the data in your local database, you must run the script with yarn inject-cities from the local-databse package.
+To inject the data in your local database, you must run the script with `yarn inject-cities` from the local-database package.
 This injection must also be done in the production database.
 An updated if the cities list change.

 ### Commit your work